-The table provided above also considers several other expenses — repairs and maintenance, rent and related expenses, and utilities.
-After accounting for these, the amount remains is $2,700.
+The table provided above also considers several other expenses — repairs and maintenance, rent and related costs, and utilities.
+After accounting for these, the amount that remains is $2,700.
 That’s 27% of sales revenue.
 This sum could be used to pay for miscellaneous expenses.
 The remaining amount will be profit.

-If you want to increase your profitability, you can try to decrease food costs or reduce the amount that you spend on your workers, as these are the major expenses.
-Reducing the other costs is more difficult, and the impact on your profit will be relatively less.
+If you want to increase your profitability, you can try to decrease food costs or reduce the amount that you spend on your workers, as these are major expenses.
+Cutting the other expenses is more complicated, and the impact on your profit will be relatively less.

 Remember that if you have an insufficient gross margin, there will be little money left over to pay for other expenses.
 Consequently, your profits would fall.
 If expenses continue to mount, you could be looking at a situation where you would be making losses.